MLM Solutions

 In most direct selling models, especially single-level and door-to-door selling, distributors primarily earn income through retail profits or commissions on their personal sales.
 There's no guaranteed need for downlines, overrides, or compensation based on team performance.

-However, some direct sales models, like network marketing and party plan selling, allow recruitment as a growth strategy and typically offer limited or tiered incentives for team building.
+Certain direct sales models—such as network marketing and party plan selling—leverage recruitment as a growth strategy, often providing structured, tiered incentives to encourage team building.

 Here's how this model works out in real life.
 Imagine your MLM business, TruGlow Beauty, offers a line of luxurious anti-aging beauty devices through single-level direct selling.